meljoy1099/Movie-Analysis-P1/TEMPLATE_README.md

 ## Overview

 The focus of this project is to analyze determining factors in what makes a movie successful.
 We will define success as a film being profitable and well received by critics and users.
-The original data source comes from Kaggle and can be found here and contains information of over 75,000 movies from IMDB.
+The original data source comes from Kaggle and can be found [here](https://www.kaggle.com/soumyasacharya/imdb-movies-dataset).
+The dataset contains information on over 75,000 movies from IMDB.
 We will first focus on investigating the dataset and cleaning and wrangling the data into analysis format.
 The next sections contain questions and answers pertaining to the properties and characteristics that have made films successful over the past 20 years and the modeled data as follows:
 * Movie length
 * Movie release month
 * Production budget